A Weird but Effective iPhone Car Mount

 Downsides -- Unfortunately, if your car doesn’t include a CD player with an accessible slot, the MagGrip is a no go.
 And CD players had a relatively short life in the automotive world: from the mid-1990s through a few years ago, when they were replaced by auxiliary inputs and Bluetooth connectivity.

 TechMatte does offer the TechMatte MagGrip Air Vent, which I haven’t used.
 However, I usually don’t recommend vent mounts.
-They block a precious air vent, and in the winter, you’ll likely have hot air blowing directly on your iPhone’s battery, which could shorten its life or even lead to overheating.
+They block a precious air vent, and in the winter, unless you can shut the vent off, you’ll have hot air blowing directly on your iPhone’s battery, which could shorten its life or lead to overheating.

 And if you don’t use a case with your iPhone, I’m not sure I’d recommend a magnetic mount at all.
 I have no problem slipping a metal plate into my iPhone case, but I’d be much less enthusiastic about slapping a metal sticker on the back, especially since I lease my phone from Apple through the iPhone Upgrade Program.